CCSI-Toolset/FOQUS/docs/source/chapt_vector_support/example1/Python_Model_Vectors_Handling.rst

 scalar.

-2. The vector elements are separate scalar node variables that get created, and grouped together in a node vector variable object 'x',in the background of FOQUS.
+2. The vector elements are separate scalar node variables that get created, and grouped together in a node vector variable object 'x', in the background of FOQUS.
 Hence, 'x' can be considered as a vector variable that gets created in the background, to store the scalar variables corresponding to its elements, at specific index locations.